OPRAH'S DEAD SON

 "Did he also tell you I'd be so god damn knocked-up I can hardly walk?"

 Giselle steps up onto the porch.
-The floor boards are sturdy.
-The wood is smooth and warm.
-She stands over Abraham's father, then leans slightly toward him, feeling the weight of her abdomen spread evenly through the balls of her feet.
+The floor boards are sturdy and smooth.
+She stands in front of Abraham's father, then leans slightly toward him, feeling the weight of her abdomen spread evenly through the balls of her feet against the worn, warm wood.
 He puts his hands on either side of her bare stomach and gradually pushes his fingers and the palms of his hands harder and harder around her abdomen.
 He finds the baby inside her, finds the baby's head.
 His hands are hot.
 He presses his hands against her skin, touching her, feeling the fluid inside her, feeling the child inside her.

-"Wow," he says, then takes his hands away.
+"Wow," he says as he takes his hands away.

 "He's going to have a normal name, too, by the way," she says.